felihenrique/go-bot-detector/README.md

 # Go bot detector

 This library was created to provide ways to detect if a requisition was made from a bot or not.
-You can use the library to check if an IP is probably from a bot (checking if the requisition was made from a cloud provider like AWS or Azure) or to check if the user agent is from a list of common agents used in scraping.
+You can use the library to check if an IP is probably from a bot (checking if the requisition was made from a cloud provider like AWS or Azure).
 The check is based on an IP tree to provide fast returns.
+You can also check if the user agent is from a list of common agents used in scraping.

 ## Up to date ip ranges list